Whiteknight/whiteknight.github.com/stage/pcc_refactors_again.md

 4. Kill the variadic opcodes for setting and fetching params.
 They're ugly and inefficient.

+Basically, I want to give the user more control and improve performance by deleting code and creating far fewer PMCs for signature arrays and far fewer temporaries during PCC dispatch.
+It's a win-win as far as I can see.

 How do we get there?

 The hard part is getting there.
-Right now we would need to modify IMCC, which is no small task.
+Right now we would need to modify IMCC to output a new sequence of argument passing and parameter fetching ops, in place of the old variadic opcodes.
+This is no small task.
 I tried making these changes in a branch as proof-of-concept and the results were not pretty.
 This is partially because I still have a lot to learn about the way IMCC works, and also because when I first tried, I didn't go all out.
+I tried to preserve too much of the existing behavior for backwards compatibility and I ended up having to code circles around where I really needed to be.
 To embrace this idea fully, we need to make changes throughout IMCC, including some changes which (I hope) will simplify IMCC logic quite a bit.

 So long as everybody uses the PIR sugar and does not attempt to use the PASM opcodes directly, the switchover should be mostly transparent from the perspective of the user.
+People and tests still using PASM to make calls are going to be in for a rude awakening (can we kill those old PASM tests already?)
 Once the switchover happens, we can start exposing the opcode functionality directly to the user, and then start removing the superfluous syntactic sugar for `.param` declarations.

 This is an idea for refactors that I sincerely believe has merit and could bring real performance benefits.
-I don't think the performance benefits are going to be gigantic, there are other bottlenecks in PCC dispatch that we will need to tackle as well.
+I don't think the performance benefits are going to be gigantic, but then again when you combine decreased PCC overhead with decreased GC churn, there very well might be real savings to be had.
+There are other bottlenecks in PCC dispatch that we will need to tackle as well which I don't even mention here.
 However, this is sure to bring at least some performance benefits and also a number of other benefits as well.